Compliance and law FAQ

 Can I transfer personal data from the EU to the US using the Fastly services?

-The data processing terms cover use cases in which an EU data controller uses or configures the Fastly services to process personal data, to cache or transmit personal data, or to log personal information in your log files, including IP addresses if they identify an individual.
+The data processing terms cover use cases in which a data controller uses or configures the Fastly services to process personal data, to cache or transmit personal data, or to log personal information in your log files, including IP addresses.
 Like with all source code, service configurations and VCL are not appropriate places to store personal information.

-These data processing terms only apply if you are subject to the GDPR and you are submitting personal data of European Union data subjects to be processed by the services.
-They do not apply if you have reached separately agreed terms with Fastly.
+These data processing terms do not apply if you have reached separately agreed terms with Fastly.
 If you require a signed version of these terms, please contact firstname.lastname@example.org.
-Fastly will post any changes made to these Terms on this page with a notice that these Terms have been updated on http://docs.fastly.com/changes thirty (30) days prior to the change becoming effective.
+Fastly considers any changes made to these data processing terms to be a significant update and will post a notice that these data processing terms have been updated on https://docs.fastly.com/changes.

 I think my business has some specific needs and requirements.
 What should I do?